Kimiora Poi

-Kimiora Poi (born 1 November 1997) is a New Zealand netball international.
-She was a member of the New Zealand teams that won the 2017 Netball World Youth Cup, the 2018 Fast5 Netball World Series and the 2021 Constellation Cup.
-Since 2018, Poi has played for Mainland Tactix in the ANZ Premiership.
+Kimiora Poi (born 1 November 1997) is a New Zealand netball international who plays for Southern Steel.
+She was part of the New Zealand team which won gold at the 2026 Commonwealth Games.
 Poi was a prominent member of the 2020 and 2021 Mainland Tactix teams that played in two successive grand finals.
-Ahead of the 2022 season, Poi was appointed Tactix captain.

 Early life, family and education

 Kimiora is a Māori with Ngāti Porou affiliations.
 She was born in Gisborne, New Zealand.
 She is the daughter of Billy Poi and Roanne Baker.
 The Poi family lived in Tikitiki, where Roanne was the principal of the local school.
 Kimiora and her two sisters, Jade and Ashleigh, all attended Tikitiki School where they began playing netball.
 The family later moved to Napier, where Kimiora attended Napier Girls' High School.
 In 2016, while playing for Central Zone, she attended Victoria University, where she studied Criminology and Māori Studies.
 In 2017, after joining Mainland Tactix, she switched her studies to the University of Canterbury.
 Kimiora has three siblings, all of whom play sports.
 Her older brother, Morgan Poi, has played rugby union for Wellington Lions in the Mitre 10 Cup.
 Her two sisters have both played in the National Netball League.
 Ashleigh Poi has also played for the New Zealand Maori schoolgirl team.